 This picture taken by Toddy Jack shows Dallas when it was hit by a “rain bomb” in 2017.

-Despite our own home having major destruction: windows were broken, trees destroyed, roof damaged, water flooding our bathroom/bedroom, patio destroyed, screen ripped, furniture and other debris in our pool….I’ve been in a good mood and downright happy.
-Why?
+I’m reposting today, one year exactly since the Sunday Storm that Left Dallas in The Dark.
+This post was first published in July 2019, one month after this storm.
+Despite our own home having major destruction: windows were broken, trees destroyed, roof damaged, water flooding our bathroom/bedroom, patio destroyed, screen ripped, furniture and other debris in our pool…

 The Sunday Storm That Left Dallas in The Dark